Aude Lancelin

-Aude Lancelin (born in 1973 in Tours, France) is a French journalist.
+Aude Lancelin ([od lɑ̃slɛ̃]; born 7 June 1973, Tours) is a French journalist.

 She was previously deputy editor-in-chief at two prominent French weekly magazines: Marianne from 2011 to 2014 and L'Obs from 2014 to 2016.
 She joined Le Média in 2017 and became its director in July 2018.

 Education

 Aude Lancelin studied at lycée Henri-IV and then at La Sorbonne.
 She received an agrégation de philosophie in 1996.

 Career

 She started her journalistic career in 2000 with Le Nouvel Observateur (also referred to as "L'Obs") where she wrote as a book critic.
 She interviewed several philosophers, including Alain Badiou, Jean Baudrillard, Jean-Claude Michéa, Peter Sloterdijk, Jacques Rancière and Slavoj Zizek.

-She worked from 2011 at Marianne as a deputy editor-in-chief, in charge of the magazine’s "Culture" and "Idées" pages.
+She worked from 2011 at Marianne as a deputy editor-in-chief, in charge of the magazine's "Culture" and "Idées" pages.

 In 2014, she returned to L'Obs, following the appointment of Matthieu Croissandeau as editor-in-chief.
 Her termination from the magazine in May 2016 triggered a controversy.
 She claimed the termination was politically motivated because of her reporting.
-Forty or so intellectuals published a letter in Libération on May 25, 2016 to protest about her termination, which they qualified as an "intellectual police operation".
+Forty or so intellectuals published a letter in Libération on 25 May 2016, to protest about her termination, which they qualified as an "intellectual police operation".

 She joined Le Média in 2017 and replaced Sophia Chikirou as its director in July 2018.

-On April 9, 2019, she posted on Twitter a press release announcing her resignation as President of Le Média and referring to a "coalition [whose] stated goal was to topple the current management team".
+On 9 April 2019, she posted on Twitter a press release announcing her resignation as President of Le Média and referring to a "coalition [whose] stated goal was to topple the current management team".